info201b-au2022/project-youcancallmeV/docs/p01-proposal.md

 * How does admissions for each American university relate on the factor of race of admitted students to the racial breakdown of the surrounding city's population?
   * This is important because this is a genuine implemented process which reflects upon the character of the University.
 Many incoming college students place value upon the moral standings of people, organizations, and corporations.
 Colleges are no exception.
 Understanding the values of the institution that one will choose to spend four or more years at is of the utmost importance to many students, especially in the current political climate.

-## The Dataset
+## The Dataset (400 words)
-* Describe how your dataset is related to your problem domain and, specifically, to your research qeustions.
+* Describe how your dataset is related to your problem domain and, specifically, to your research questions.
 That is, how will your dataset enable you to answer your research questions?
 * Finally, describe the provenance of your dataset, addressing such key questions as: (a) Who collected the data?
 When?
 For what purpose? (b) How was the data collection effort funded?
 Who is likely to benefit from the data or make money? (c) How was the data validated and held secure?
 Is it credible and trustworthy? (d) How did you obtain the data?
 Do you credit the source of the data?
 (About 400 words.)
 | Title | Number of Variables | Number of observations | Citation/URLs |
 | ------------- | -------------  | ------------- |  ------------- |